-How to Maintain Curl Moisture and Second-Day Hair!
+How to Maintain Curl Moisture & Second-Day Hair!

 by Chai, BackToCurly.com

 Watching our curls slowly take shape and blossom over time can be one of the more encouraging aspects along anyone’s transitioning hair journey.
 Of course your new coils should be played with, twisted, loved and flaunted, but first, they must be taken care of.
 So if you’re ready to move past the first-day hair hump and get to the second-day hair your curls deserve, follow these steps:

 .
 The easiest way to maintain your curls from day 1 to day 2 is to keep them moisturized!